Creating Custom Dashboards

 Additionally, you will want to adjust the sizing of your module using the Width and Height of module fields.
 Information about module sizing can be found in the Module Size section of this document .

-Once you have finished entering your information, click the Save button to add it to your Dashboard.
+Once you have finished entering your information, click the Add button to add it to your Dashboard.

 Module Types